 - Take partial profits at target 1, move stop to breakeven

-Long Entry Example
+Long Setup Example

 You're trading TSLA.